OspreyProject/Osprey/README.md

 Providers only see requests originating from the proxy server's IP address, which is shared by thousands of users, making it **impossible** for any provider to associate a URL lookup with you specifically.

+We also don't log any personally identifiable information, and we don't store any browsing history.
+Osprey is designed to be **privacy-first**, and we will never compromise that.

 ## Contact Us